-Requirements for the US Deree Bachelor's Degree (offered strictly face-to-face in the classroom)

-All programs for the US Bachelor of Arts and Bachelor of Science degrees have a Liberal Education (LE) curriculum in common.
+Requirements for the US Deree Bachelor's Degree (offered strictly face-to-face in the classroom) All programs for the US Bachelor of Arts and Bachelor of Science degrees have a Liberal Education (LE) curriculum in common.
 The LE curriculum comprises of specially designated core and elective courses in a variety of fields.
 They fulfill competencies that are considered important in providing a broad educational experience to all students across all Schools.
 The general requirements for concentration in a program leading to a Deree US Bachelor's degree.

-Liberal Ed ucation 43

-Core Courses:

-WP 1010 Introduction to Academic Writing

-WP 1111 Integrated Academic Writing and Ethics

-WP 1212 Introduction to Academic Writing and Research (except WP 1212 BL) 3

-Mathemati ics (basic statistics, college algebra, or higher)

-SP 2300 Presentation Skills or

-EN 3942 Professional Communication or

-equivalent 3

-CS 1070 Introduction to Information Systems or

-equivalent computer literacy course (except ITC 1112 BL)

-Any Natura al Science with a lab (except PY 1000 BL)

-ucation Electives:

-LE designa ated course in STEM/Natural Sciences

-LE designa ated courses in the Social and Behavioral Sciences

-(from more e than one discipline)

-LE designa ated courses in Humanities

-(from more e than one discipline)

-LE designa ated course in Fine and Performing Arts (except MU 1000 OL)

-May be ful lfilled through appropriate academic evaluation

-Concentrat tion .
-Up to 72

-Electives A t least 6

-^{}Up to three credits of Physical Education courses may be used as Electives.

-All Physical Education courses are graded on a Pass/Fail basis.

-Transfer students with an Associate of Arts or Associate of Science degrees completed at a US accredited institution of higher education are considered to have satisfied the LE requirements.

-Transfer credits in the LE disciplines may fulfill LE requirements upon departmental approval.

-$Courses\ designated\ as\ BL\ or\ OL\ are\ not\ approved\ for\ students\ who\ are\ eligible\ for\ US\ Federal\ Financial\ Aid.$
+(0 Liberal Edu 43 Core Cours WP 1010 Introduction to Academic Writing WP 1111 Integrated Academic Writing and Ethics WP 1212 Introduction to Academic Writing and Research (except WP 1212 BL) 3 ics (basic statistics, college algebra, or higher) SP 2300 Presentation Skills or EN 3742 Professional Communication or 06 1050 equivalent CS 1070 Introduction to Information Systems or equivalent computer literacy course (except ITC 1112 BL) Any Natura al Science with a lab (except PY 1000 BL) Liberal Edu ucation Electives: LE designa ated course in STEM/Natural Sciences LE designa ated courses in the Social and Behavioral Sciences 9 (from more e than one discipline) LE designa ated courses in Humanities6 (from more e than one discipline) LE designa ated course in Fine and Performing Arts (except MU 1000 OL) May be ful Ifilled through appropriate academic evaluation Concentrati ion Up to 72 Electives .
+At lea st 6 TOTAL .
+121 Up to thre e credits of Physical Education courses may be used as Electives.
+All Physical Education courses are graded on a Pass/Fail basis. an Associate of Arts or Associate of Science degrees completed at a US accredited institu onsidered to have satisfied the LE requirements. ition of Transfer cre edits in the L LE disciplines may fulfill LE requirements upon departmental approval.
+Courses des signated as BL or OL are not approved for students who are eligible for US Federal Financial Aid.